Indian Institute of Health Management Research

-IIHMR University in Jaipur, established in 1984 (then known as Indian Institute of Health management Research IIHMR), is a leading knowledge institution of the country engaged in research, teaching & training in the domain of Public Health, Hospital Administration, Pharmaceutical Management and Rural Development.
+IIHMR University in Jaipur, established in 1984 (then known as Indian Institute of Health management Research IIHMR), is a leading knowledge institution of the country engaged in research, teaching & training in the domain of Public Health, Hospital and Health Management, Pharmaceutical Management and Development Studies.

 History

 The university finds its roots in the inception of The Indian Institute of Health Management Research (IIHMR), which was established to raise the standards of healthcare through research-backed best management practices.
-The sponsoring body was set up on 5 October 1984, and IIHMR University.
+The sponsoring body was set up on 5 October 1984.

-IIHMR institute submitted a proposal for the University under the guidelines for the establishment of private universities by separate Act.
+IIHMR institute submitted a proposal for the University under the guidelines for the establishment of government universities by separate Act.
 The University was instituted as postgraduate research University by Government of Rajasthan vide the IIHMR University Ordinance, 2013.
 It was later replaced by IIHMR University Act, 2014 (Act No. 3, of 2014), which got the nod from the Governor of Rajasthan.

 Faculty

 IIHMR University, Jaipur has a faculty composed of academics and practitioners in the fields of public health, management, economics, statistics, demography, social and behavioral sciences, rural development, and pharmaceutical sector.

 Dr. S. D. Gupta, MD, PhD, Epidemiology, Johns Hopkins is the Chairman of university.
 IIHMR University, Jaipur also has noted International faculty members in its ranks.